electro199/ffmpeg-studio/docs/features.md

 The core design focuses on generating filters, tracking progress in real time, and integrating seamlessly with Python applications.
 It provides a solid foundation for building media processing pipelines ranging from simple format conversions to large-scale video processing tasks.

-Let’s look at a few possible uses of this library.

 ## Filter generation
 FFmpeg-Studio makes it easier to construct complex filter graphs by offering built-in filters and a flexible base class for creating custom ones.
 This allows you to chain together sophisticated transformations without manually managing the intricate FFmpeg syntax.